eclipse-tractusx/portal/charts/localdev/README.md

 This helm chart installs the CX Portal and the CX IAM Keycloak instances.

-It is meant for the local setup of the those components in order to aid the local development.
+It's intended for the local setup of the those components in order to aid the local development.

 ## Installation